belov-sergei/scan-my-disk/README.md

 High-performance scanning and display for quick and effective processing of large and complex file systems.

 ### User-Friendly and Accessible:
-An intuitive and accessible application with a user-friendly interface, supporting multiple languages and platforms, including mobile platforms.
+An intuitive and accessible application with a user-friendly interface, supporting multiple languages and platforms.

 ## How to Use
-You can download the pre-built versions of the application from the Releases section for your Windows or macOS.
+You can [download](https://github.com/belov-sergei/scan-my-disk/releases) the pre-built versions of the application from the Releases section for your Windows or macOS.
 Alternatively, you can build the application yourself.
 All necessary libraries and dependencies are already in the repository, so you'll just need to clone it.

 ## Building
 To build the application, you will need the latest versions Xcode for macOS or Visual Studio 2022 for Windows, with support for C++17.